-KPMG LLP are the current auditors of the Corporation and were first appointed as auditors on April 10, 2013.
-At the Meeting, Shareholders will be requested to re-appoint KPMG LLP, Chartered Accountants, as the independent auditors of the Corporation to hold office until the next annual general meeting of the Shareholders and to authorize the Board to fix the auditors' remuneration.
+KPMG LLP are the current auditors of the Corporation.
+At the Meeting, Shareholders will be requested to re-appoint KPMG LLP, Chartered Professional Accountants, as the independent auditors of the Corporation to hold office until the next annual general meeting of the Shareholders and to authorize the Board to fix the auditors' remuneration.

-Unless otherwise directed, the Common Shares represented by proxies in favour of the management designees will be voted FOR the appointment of KPMG LLP, Chartered Accountants, of Calgary, Alberta, as auditors of the Corporation, to hold office until the next annual meeting of the Shareholders and to authorize the directors to fix their remuneration as such.
+Unless otherwise directed, the Common Shares represented by proxies in favour of the management designees will be voted FOR the appointment of KPMG LLP, Chartered Professional Accountants, of Calgary, Alberta, as auditors of the Corporation, to hold office until the next annual meeting of the Shareholders and to authorize the directors to fix their remuneration as such.